-This is an online course that uses Canvas to distribute and submit all course materials.
-You will find the syllabus, modules, quizzes, discussion boards, videos, grades, and course updates and announcements on the course website.
+This online course uses Canvas to distribute and submit all course materials.
+You will find the syllabus, modules, quizzes, discussion boards, videos, grades, course updates, and announcements on the course website.
 The student is responsible for checking Canvas regularly.

 Course materials